Skip to content

 Can foreigners legally marry at a French countryside estate?

 Not directly.
-A French civil marriage must take place at a town hall (mairie) and at least one partner must have been resident in that commune for 30 continuous days.
-Almost every international couple handles the legal marriage at home and holds a symbolic, blessing, or religious ceremony at the estate.
-Château Challain carries a private chapel suited to Catholic, Anglican, or interfaith blessings.
+A French civil marriage must take place at a town hall (mairie) and at least one partner must have lived in that commune for thirty continuous days first.
+Almost every international couple handles the legal marriage at home and holds a symbolic, blessing, or religious ceremony at the estate instead.
+Some estates have a chapel suited to Catholic, Anglican, or interfaith blessings.

 What is the best month for a French countryside wedding?